- Plesk 11.x for Windows

 The backup files of old registry keys are not removed but zipped on a weekly basis into

-files.
-If necessary the keys can be extracted from the zip archives.
+sql-XXXXXXXX.zip files.
+If necessary the keys can be extracted from the zip archives and restored.

 If you have no backup, then the only way to fix this problem is to reset all encrypted passwords in the following tables: